-These days, looking for a wedding videographer to film your wedding day can be just as important as the wedding cake.
+These days, looking for a wedding videographer to film your special day is just as important as picking out your wedding cake.
 Video has transformed how people want to remember their wedding day and how we share it with people.
 We’ve made a guide to point you in the right direction when looking for the perfect company to film your wedding day.

 Start your search at least 12 months in advance

 A year is a long time to wait, but it can fly by pretty fast.
 Starting your search early means there is a greater chance of companies being available, therefore, giving you more options.
-In comparison, if you tried to book the same company 2 months before your wedding date, that company might already have that date booked for another wedding.
+In comparison, if you tried to book the same company 2 months before your wedding date, that company might already be booked.
 In other instances, a company might raise the rate on you because they know how desperate you are with so little time left.

 Ask around – nothing beats word of mouth